 Equinor is committed to using resources efficiently, and reusing or recycling as appropriate.
 This reduces environmental impact and can also save costs.
 The sharper focus of investors on issues such as water, energy and land management reflects concerns about emerging costs, shortages and regulatory risks.

 Building on a strong legacy of energy efficiency, we are now increasing our efforts on water management and fresh water consumption.

 Most of our operations are located offshore, where desalinated water is used to a large extent.
 Our manufacturing and processing operations in Denmark and Norway, where fresh water is abundant, account for almost half of our total fresh water consumption.

-We recognise the specific water management challenges related to our oil sands and shale activities.
+We recognise the specific water management challenges related to our shale activities.
 This is the area stakeholders are most concerned and where we also make increasing efforts.

 Water management in our shale operations

 In our shale activities in the US, we promote the responsible use of water, from sourcing to disposal.
 Even in areas of adequate water supply, water efficiency remains a priority and we minimise water usage and prioritise non-potable sources when possible.
 We seek to protect groundwater sources by securing well-integrity through the deployment of rigorous technical and operational standards.